Related ToolsVoicenotesOtterFirefliesRiversideTodoist

 Fireflies.ai offers cross-platform meeting transcription with 100+ language support

-Fireflies.ai excels at podcast transcription with its combination of high accuracy and flexible recording options.
-You can upload pre-recorded episodes or use the Fireflies bot to join live recording sessions.
+Fireflies.ai excels at podcast transcription - upload pre-recorded episodes or use the Fireflies bot to join live sessions.

 Key Features for Podcasters: